backrunner/vue-share-popup/README.md

 This project is inspired by [need-more-share2](https://github.com/revir/need-more-share2).

-IMPORTANT: THIS PROJECT IS STILL WORKING IN PROGRESS, IT IS UNSTABLE NOW.

 ## Usage

 I've used `vue-demi` to support both Vue 2 and Vue 3, if you're using Vue 2, please make sure your project has installed `@vue/composition-api`.